ringcentral/ringcentral-embeddable/docs/widget-event.md

         console.log(data.call);
         break;
       case 'rc-call-start-notify':
-        // get call when a incomingc call is accept or a outbound call is connected console.log(data.call);
+        // get call when a incoming call is accepted or a outbound call is connected console.log(data.call);
         break;
       case 'rc-call-hold-notify':